alekzandro/Globala-applikationer/Technical Documentation.md

-# Technical Documentation for Recruitment Platform applicationen:
+# Recruitment Platform technical documentation

 ## Introduction
-The purpose of this document is to provide technical documentation for [Project Name], an [insert project description].
+The purpose of this document is to provide technical documentation for Recruitment Platform, an [insert project description].
 This document is intended for developers who will be working on the project and is meant to provide a comprehensive understanding of the project's architecture, development methodologies, and technical requirements.

 ## Getting Started
 ### Prerequisites